-Your preemie will most likely do all of the things that all babies do—it just may take him a little longer.
-If he's like most NICU babies, he came home even before his original due date.
-That means he has some catching up to do when it comes to acting like a full-term baby.
+Your preemie will most likely do all of the things that all babies do—it just may take them a little longer.
+If they’re like most

 Helping Your Baby Learn

-You may have watched your baby trying to get his hand to his mouth over and over again—without much success.
+You may have watched your baby trying to get their hand to their mouth over and over again—without much success.
+This is typical premature baby behavior.
 It's not that your baby isn't graceful.
-It's just that his nervous system isn't fully developed, and his movements aren't as smooth and coordinated as they will be once he's had some time to grow.
+It's just that their nervous system isn't fully developed, and their movements aren't as smooth and coordinated as they will be once they’ve had some time to grow.

 Even so, your tiny baby is eager to learn.
-You can help him by:
+You can help them by:

-- Holding him while supporting just his head and body while he kicks his legs and waves his arms to help build his muscles
+- Holding them while supporting just their head and body while they kick their legs and wave their arms to help build their muscles.

-- Gently playing with him while slowly moving his arms and legs
+- Gently playing with them while slowly moving their arms and legs.

-- Talking to your baby in a warm, enthusiastic voice, which helps him feel your love
+- Talking to your baby in a warm, enthusiastic voice, which helps them feel your love.

-- Placing your baby on his tummy to play—over time you'll see him practice raising his head (never place your baby on his tummy to sleep)
+- Placing your baby on their tummy to play—over time you'll see them practice raising their head (never place your baby on their tummy to sleep).

-- Encouraging him to lift his head and look at you by talking gently and coming close to him with your head above his
+- Encouraging them to lift their head and look at you by talking gently and coming close to them with your head above theirs.

 Your Baby's Breathing